 A bed sore is a skin ulcer caused by someone lying in the same position for long periods.

-Bed sores can take many different forms, ranging from small red spots on the skin to deep ulcers with exposed bone or tissue beneath them.
-Some people have only one or two localized areas where they experience discomfort; others may have multiple lesions spread across their body.
+Bed sores can take many forms, ranging from small red spots on the skin to deep ulcers with exposed bone or tissue beneath them.
+Some people have only one or two localized areas where they experience discomfort; others may have multiple lesions spread across their bodies.

 Bed sores are a common problem for people in hospitals or other long-term care facilities.
-They're also a risk factor for residents of nursing homes and assisted living facilities and people who are at home with family members who may not be able to help them as much as they need.
+They're also a risk factor for residents of nursing homes and assisted living facilities and people at home with family members who may be unable to help them as much as they need.

 Common names for bed sores